muradxq/2025_leetxode/1_Common_Patterns/5_Monotonic_stack.md

   > Given the following array, Find the next greater element for each item.
   > - `nums  = [13, 8, 1, 5, 2, 5, 9, 7, 6, 12]`
   > - `NextG = [null, 9, 5, 9, 5, 9, 12, 12, 12, null]`
+  > - For finding next greater elements (not equal) we use a monotonic non increasing stack (type 4)
+  > - If the question was to find next greater or equal elements, then we would have used a monotonic strictly decreasing stack (type 3)
+  > - We use the operator < in while loop condition above - this results in a monotonic non increasing stack (type 4).
+  > - If we use <= operator, then this becomes a monotonic strictly decreasing stack (type 3)
+  > - Time and space complexity - O(n).

  ```python
  def findNextGreaterIndex(nums):
    # Initialize an empty stack